Lila Clunas

-Lila Clunas (born Maggie Eliza Clunas 10 August 1876 – 29 December 1968) was a Scottish suffragette and Labour party councillor.
+Lila Clunas (born Maggie Eliza Clunas, 10 August 1876 – 29 December 1968) was a Scottish suffragette, educator, and Labour Party councillor.
 She was known as one of the leading suffragettes in Dundee.

 Biography

+Early life and family

 Lila Clunas was born in Glasgow on 10 August 1876, to parents Elsie Melvin and Hugh Clunas, a dress shop owner.
-Her sisters were Jessie and Elsie.
+Her sisters were Jessie Clunas and Elsie Clunas.
 She was schooled at Bell Baxter High School, Cupar, and completed her teacher training in Moray House Teacher Training College, Edinburgh.
 She then moved to Dundee where she taught at the Brown Street Elementary Public School.
+She was a part of the suffragettes in 1906 until 1908.

+Middle years

+Clunas served on the Dundee Board of Education.

+Later life

 In later life, she lived with her sister Elsie in Broughty Ferry.

 Political career

 In 1906, she joined the Women's Social and Political Union (WSPU).
 The following year, she joined the Women's Freedom League (WFL), serving as the secretary of the Dundee branch between 1908 –1912.
-Her sisters Elsie and Jessie Clunas were also members of the WFL, with Elsie serving as treasurer until 1913.
 She was succeeded as secretary by Helen Wilkie.
+Her sisters were also involved with the WFL Dundee branch; Jessie was a member and Elsie served as treasurer until 1913.
+In 1909, she was a member of a 9-woman delegation to the House of Commons.

-Her political activities included deputations, heckling and writing in the press.
+Her suffragette political activities included heckling, deputations, arrest and imprisonment, letter writing, and writing to the press.
+Later in life, she held office in city council and participated in avocation.

+Heckling and deputations

+In October 1907, Clunas heckled Chancellor of the Exchequer, H.H.
+Asquith while he was on a visit to Newport, Fife.

+In November 1907, Clunas attended Rt Hon Edmund Robertson's address to constituents in Dundee's Gilfillan Hall with Agnes Husband and Annot Wilkie, in which Clunas asked Robertson if he was in favour of women's right to vote.
+When he said he was not, Wilkie moved for a vote of no confidence in Robertson.

 In 1908 she was expelled from an election meeting for Winston Churchill.
+She picketed the House of Commons in 1909.
+In 1909, she joined the WSPU deputation in Caxton from the Women's Parliament, which led to arrest and imprisonment.
+In 1914 she was ejected from a Ramsay MacDonald meeting, and this led to a split between the suffragettes and the Dundee Labour Party.
+She continued to lead and participate in deputations, one to Winston Churchill and one to the Dundee MP.

+Arrest and imprisonment

-In 1909, she was a member of a 9-woman delegation to the House of Commons.
-During a WSPU deputation at the end of June, she was arrested while presenting a petition to Prime Minister Asquith, although it has been suggested that she attempted to take a swipe at him.
+During the WSPU deputation at the end of June 1909, she was arrested while presenting a petition to Prime Minister Asquith, although it has been suggested that she attempted to take a swipe at him.
 She was charged with obstruction and was sentenced to three weeks in prison.
 She was imprisoned in the London Holloway Prison, and was the first Dundee suffragette to be held there.
 She went on hunger strike, and was released early, "on consideration of all the circumstances and as an act of clemency".